 In addition, the problem of finding influential actors within a social network has been intensively studied in social network analysis (Wasserman and Faust 2009).
 For the individual actors a classic approach is to use heuristics like actors' degree or PageRank.
 Everett and Borgatti (1999) generalised several centrality measures to groups of actors.
-For instance, they defined group degree centrality "as the number of non-group nodes that are connected to group members".
-Hence the group degree captures relation between a group of actors and the rest of the network but not between two
+For in-